neoforged/Documentation/docs/networking/streamcodecs.md

 ```
 ### Lazy Initialized

 Sometimes, a stream codec may rely on data that is not present when it is constructed.
-In these situations `NeoForgeStreamCodecs#lazy` can be used to for a stream codec to construct itself on first read/write.
+In these situations `NeoForgeStreamCodecs#lazy` can be used for a stream codec to construct itself on first read/write.
 The method takes in a supplied stream codec.

 ```java
 public static final StreamCodec<ByteBuf, IEventBus> LAZY_STREAM_CODEC =